PhilipSkinner/elemental-lowcode/services.md

 * Basic process modeller
 * Need to be able to format variables
 * Need to be able to better tell the system that a variable is being used - arrays of strings?
-* Homepage information screen
-* Tutorial
-* Finish documentation
-* File uploads
-* Import/export packages
-* Version control support (git on sources)
-* Deploy as docker images
-* Progressive enhancement of events etc
-* API management
-* System information endpoints & dashboard display
-* Rulesets information screen
-* Allow data types to define reader & writer roles independant of the built in ones
-* Allow rulesets to define execution roles independant of built in ones
-* Allow APIs to define roles independant of the built in ones
-* Allow integrations to define roles independent of the built in ones
-* Allow website routes to be "secure"
 * Assign a website a number of auth clients
 * Allow passing of client name into shares services
-* Add user auth flow onto websites

 # Identity